 INTRODUCTION

 Allelopathy is a phenomenon that benefits ecological and sustainable agriculture, as it provides alternative solutions to the problems associated with the use of synthetic herbicides in weed management.
 Allelopathy occurs when chemical substances (allelochemicals) released by a plant lead to a deleterious or beneficial alteration in the growth and development of neighboring plants [1,2].
 Allelochemicals are secondary metabolites that occur naturally and can act singly or in combination to produce both inhibitory and stimulatory effects, impacting plant communities, improving agricultural productivity, and facilitating sustainable weed management [3,4].
 Some of the common allelochemicals known to play prominent roles in allelopathic plants include flavonoids, phenols, saponins, terpenoids, alkaloids, anthraquinones, cardiac glycosides, and tannins [5,6].
 The chemicals released from plants into the environment can influence plant growth, including seed germination, seedling growth, and development [7,8].
-This study investigated the phytochemical composition and allelopathic potential of aqueous extracts from Petiveria alliacea L. on the germination and early development of two prominent and problematic agricultural weeds: Euphorbia heterophylla L. and Cyperus esculentus L. [9,10].
+The phenomenon of allelopathy has been exploited to control various agricultural pests including fungi (9,10), weeds (11,12) and insects (13,14). [].

-Petiveria alliacea, a perennial shrub belonging to the family Phytolaccaceae, is native to tropical forests where it is found growing in habitats such as roadsides, forest edges, disturbed areas, pastures, and agricultural fields [11,12].
-It is commonly known as garlic weed due to its unique garlic-like odor and has different names across tribes in Nigeria: Awogba arun, Ewe-soro, or Ojusaju (Yoruba), kanunfari (Hausa), and Akwa-Ose (Igbo) [13].
-The plant has multi-purpose benefits in pharmacological and medicinal roles, serving as an anti-inflammatory [14], analgesic [15], antimicrobial [13], anticancer [16], and anti-tumor agent [17].
-It has also been used as an insecticide, rodent repellent, and acaricidal [11].
-It is a plant that forms a dense population and usually dominates other plants in its natural habitat [12], providing a good reason to investigate its potential for allelopathy.
+Petiveria alliacea, a perennial shrub belonging to the family Phytolaccaceae, is native to tropical forests where it is found growing in habitats such as roadsides, forest edges, disturbed areas, pastures, and agricultural fields [15,16].
+It is commonly known as garlic weed due to its unique garlic-like odor and has different names across tribes in Nigeria: Awogba arun, Ewe-soro, or Ojusaju (Yoruba), kanunfari (Hausa), and Akwa-Ose (Igbo) [17].
+The plant has multi-purpose benefits in pharmacological and medicinal roles, serving as an anti-inflammatory [18], analgesic [19], antimicrobial [17], anticancer [20], and anti-tumor agent [21].
+It has also been used as an insecticide, rodent repellent, and acaricidal [15].
+It is a plant that forms a dense population and usually dominates other plants in its natural habitat [16], providing a good reason to investigate its potential for allelopathy. --------------- This study investigated the phytochemical composition and allelopathic potential of aqueous extracts from Petiveria alliacea L. on the germination and early development of two prominent and problematic agricultural weeds: Euphorbia heterophylla L. and Cyperus esculentus L.

 MATERIALS AND METHODS